hexanal/fredmercy-blog/LOG.md

         - resize frame to match?
         - allow box to sit smack in the middle?

+* add something to handle client-side URL hash 'routing'
+    - `[...]/some-page-url/#(comments)` -> shows the comments box
+        - link to the "id" of a box? (box component shows when in URL hash) -

 * maybe work with services?
     * **when I'm building something new, ----> LATER**
     - keyboard shortcut service